cabforum/servercert/docs/BR.md

 Private Keys corresponding to Root Certificates MUST NOT be used to sign Certificates except in the following cases:

 1. Self-signed Certificates to represent the Root CA itself;
-2. Certificates for Subordinate CAs and Cross Certificates;
+2. Certificates for Subordinate CAs and Cross-Certified Subordinate CA Certificates;
 3. Certificates for infrastructure purposes (administrative role certificates, internal CA operational device certificates); and
 4. Certificates for OCSP Response verification.